BayAreaMetro/travel-modeling-as-science/5-starting-point.md

-## 3 - Starting Points for Incubated Projects
+## 5 - Starting Points for Incubated Projects

+The organization will be set up to be flexible to the needs of the industry.
 We anticipate a wide array of involved stakeholders, who will advocate for a mosaic of complementary projects spanning the many interests and needs of our industry.

-Thus, one of the first challenges will be selecting the initial set of initiatives that will be actively supported.
-There are many candidates already in existence; some of them are at least partially duplicative or competitive with each other.
-The foundation doesn’t want to be “kingmaker” but with limited resources, reality dictates the need for careful selection and stewardship.

-Eventually, we anticipate that incubated projects will be selected from among the published projects.
-This does two things.
-First, it ensures that there is an open process by which anyone can participate, and a means for judging the interest level in a project among the user base prior to investing incubation resources in it.
-Second, it provides an additional incentive for authors to submit projects for publication--that those projects become eligible for incubation.
+The board will be in charge of what projects are undertaken.
+That said, there are a number of core activities, longstanding needs and suitable example projects that are outlined in this section in order to have more substance in the proposal.

+### Potential Core Activities

+#### Library

+Serve as a clearinghouse of useful planning tools and methods.

+#### Training

+Teach basic core competency in modern travel analysis skills, through workshops, online materials, and training.
+An example of the type of training envisioned is the set of trainings developed by the organization Software Carpentry and recently modified by [PSRC](https://github.com/psrc/novice-python).

+#### Research Direction

+Direct research funds towards promising research projects.

 ### Potential Incubated Projects

 #### ActivitySim

-[ActivitySim](http://github.com/UDST/activitysim) is a collaboratively managed codebase that is capable of doing the following:
+[ActivitySim](http://github.com/UDST/activitysim) is a collaboratively managed Python codebase that is capable of executing a state of the practice activity-based travel demand model.
+It has an active set of core contributors, reviewers, and supporters.
-* Population synthesizer;
-* Automobile ownership choice;
-* Usual work and school location choice;
-* Work and school (mandatory) tour generation;
-* Work and school scheduling;
-* Non-mandatory tour generation;
-* Non-mandatory tour location choice;
-* Non-mandatory tour scheduling;
-* Tour mode choice;
-* Stop frequency;
-* Stop location choice;
-* Trip mode choice;
-* Roadway and transit assignment; and,
-* Feedback mechanics.

 #### Fast-Trips

 [Fast-Trips](https://github.com/MetropolitanTransportationCommission/fast-trips) is a collaboratively developed person-based dynamic transit assignment.

+#### Regional Travel Modeling as a Science

+Develop a research, testing and award system for methods and processes that improve the status quo of regional travel modeling as dictated by a set of defined performance measures and observed data in regional test beds.

+#### Regional Test Beds

+Support and maintain regional test-bed data sets to enable rigorous testing of our regional modeling tools.

 #### Other projects that could be considered